dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 For the most part, APL has a very simple order-of-operations that I really appreciate.
 APL evaluates expressions right to left.
 For the most part, every function in-between two operands will take as little as possible from its left side and as much as possible from its right side.

-In other words, consider this contrived APL expression: `f⍋3⍴1 2`.
-The

-Consider these two APL expressions: (suppose `f` is this user-defined function: `{⊃⍵}`)
+In other words, consider this simple APL expression: `f⍋3⍴1 2`, where `f` is a user-defined function: `{⊃⍵}`.
+This expression will be evaluated as: `(f⍋(3⍴1 2))`.

-- `f⍋3⍴1 2`
-- `f⌺1⊢1 2`
+However, there seem to be some built-in APL functions that violate this rule, for example `Stencil`, `Replace`, and `Search`.
+There might be others.

+For example, consider the following APL expressions: `f⌺1⊢1 2`.

-These two expressions have a seemingly similar structure: `<function> <glyph> <number> <glyph> <number> <number>`.
-However, shockingly enough, these two expressions will have a different evaluation order.
-The first one will evaluate strictly right-to-left, equivalent to: `f⍋(3⍴(1 2))`.
-The second expression, in contrast, will evaluate like so: `(f⌺1)(⊢(1 2))`.
+This expression seems to have a very similar structure to the expression I presented earlier: `<user-defined-function> <glyph> <number> <glyph> <number> <number>`.
+However, this expression will have a different evaluation order.
+This expression will evaluate like so: `(f⌺1)(⊢(1 2))`.
 There are reasons for this, and these reasons might be obvious to a seasoned APL developer.
 However, this is unintuitive to a newcomer.

 You could avoid the order-of-operations ambiguity in the second example by wrapping the first part in parenthesis: `(f⌺1)⊢1 2`.
 At this point, a newcomer may realize that they can simplify the expression to `(f⌺1)1 2`.
 Unfortunately, this form is not idiomatic APL.
 Idiomatic APL seems to be more about terseness than readability for newcomers.
-Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, you'll often see APL developers suggest using `f⌺1⊢1 2` over `(f⌺1)1 2`.
+Since `(f⌺1)1 2` is 8 characters and `f⌺1⊢1 2` is 7, a newcomer might be more likely to see `f⌺1⊢1 2` over `(f⌺1)1 2`.

+Although this is unintutive, I think I can understand why APL allows for this ambiguity in order-of-operations. `Stencil` was designed to be a function that makes it easy to [iterate over an array, updating each element according to some rules about its neighbors](https://en.wikipedia.org/wiki/Iterative_Stencil_Loops).
+This function is ideal for simulating [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+To write this function in a C-family language, you would likely make it take three arguments: a function `f` that operates on a given sliding window, some configuration object `c` that specifies the size and movement of the sliding window, and finally the matrix which will be iterated through with windows specified by `c`, which will in turn get passed to function `f`.
+However, in APL, since all functions are infix, it's impossible to make `Stencil` a 3-argument function.
+So, the best you can do is make it a two-argument function that returns a function that accepts a single argument.
+For `Stencil` to return a function, `Stencil` must have a stronger precedence than other functions in APL.
+If it has the same precedence, then `f⌺1⊢1 2` would

 ## Derivative of APL